When I Grow Up (Matilda song)

 "When I Grow Up" is a song from the musical Matilda.
 Its music and lyrics were written by Tim Minchin.

-Making The Song
+Composition

 "When I Grow Up" was the first song that Tim Minchin wrote for Matilda, attempting to find a tone for the entire musical, drawing inspiration from his child.
 He also drew inspiration from a childhood memory in which the adults on his grandfather's farm would fiddle with the padlock to a gate, whereas Minchin went out of his way to hurdle the gate, promising to himself to never open the farm gate.

 Meaning

 The song When I Grow Up "Sees Children and Adults Flying High on Swings" explains what it means to grow up.
 Even the adults feel they haven't yet grown up.

 New York Magazine notes that in the song, "they dream of being old enough to handle the burdens that life, with its rude sense of humor, has already given them".

 The New York Times writes "Matilda’s schoolmates sing of a time when they’ll be strong enough to carry the burdens forced upon them and to flush out monsters from under the bed.
 Grown-ups know that some burdens crush even the broadest shoulders, that there will always be some kind of monster to worry about, and that happy endings are at best only provisional."
 They say that they can do whatever they want when they are grown up.